 The program provides grants for folk arts projects and folk art apprenticeships; conducts fieldwork and documentation of the traditional arts in New Mexico and regionally; and presents workshops, lectures, panels, and events to further highlight traditional art forms in the region.

 The Folk Arts Apprenticeship program contracts with master folk artists to teach their art forms to dedicated apprentices.
 The apprenticeship provides one-on-one intensive learning experiences for artist engaged in preserving traditional art forms.
 The master artist must demonstrate excellence in the traditional art form, and the apprentice must demonstrate a commitment to learning and carrying on the art form.
 Priority is given to artists who learned their folk art in a traditional manner within their cultural, familial, religious, or occupational groups.

 Funded through the National Endowment for the Arts, Folk Arts Apprenticeships have specific guidelines and application process.
-Find current guidelines and application information here.
+Fine current guidelines and grant applications information here.